theneva/dissertation/src/method.md

 @hevner:dsr:2004 proposed _Design-Science_ as a paradigm for research in the Information Systems domain.
 Design-Science research seeks to "extend the boundaries of human and organizational capabilities by creating new and innovative artifacts" [@hevner:dsr:2004, p.
 75].
 This contrasts _Behavioural-Science Research_, which seeks to understand human or organisational behaviour [@hevner:dsr:2004, p.
 75].

 Design-Science attempts to "create things that serve human purposes", and is technology-oriented [@march:research-on-it:1995, p.
 253].
 The methodology's basic activities are _building_ and _evaluation_ [@march:research-on-it:1995, p.
 254], which are performed iteratively, before the final design artefact is generated [@hevner:dsr:2004, p.
 78].
-This is a good fit for this project.

-TODO: good fit for this project because...?

-TODO: Do I need to present a model for DSR (e.g., Peffers http://dl.acm.org/citation.cfm?id=1481768), or is this enough about DSR?

-- Kanskje, ja.
-Men enda mer viktig.
-Du bør argumentere litt sterkere for hvorfor design science er det riktige valget for din studie- det er ikke innlysende.
-- Bør jeg forklare hvorfor jeg trenger en modell i det hele tatt mer enn jeg allerede har? hva tenker du som konkurrenter til DSR—action research?
-- SysDev sier Action Design Research og Engaged Scholarship (som tbh er en type AR/ADR)
-- http://dl.acm.org/citation.cfm?id=2017229 for AR i IS-kontekst
+Answers to the research questions for this thesis has two main audiences: the aim is to provide practitioners with a tool for evaluating and comparing strategies to deployment, as well as to bridge the academic gap between microservices and continuous deployment.
+Establishing an initial framework based on the literature and interviews with practitioners, and incrementally improving the framework by applying it to realistic deployment strategies is a safe way to ensure industry relevance.
+Thus, Design Science is a good fit for this study.

 @hevner:dsr:2004 defined _IT artefacts_ to include constructs, models, and methods used in development and use of Information Systems, but exclude matters of people and organisational elements.
 The artefact generated from the project presented in this thesis is the framework for evaluating and comparing strategies for Automated Continuous Delivery (ACD).

 The artefact is iteratively evaluated by implementing multiple strategies for ACD, and testing the framework by using it to evaluate each strategy.
 The artefact provides guidance on how to search the solution space for a problem, and is thus a _method_ [@hevner:dsr:2004, p.
 79].

 @hevner:dsr:2004 [p.
-83] presented seven Design-Science Research Guidelines, which are reproduced and mapped to the project presented in this thesis in (TODO table ???).
+83] presented seven Design-Science Research Guidelines for conducting Design Science Research.
+Their table is reproduced in Table @tbl:design-science-research-guidelines-mapped, and additionally mapped to the expected outcomes of this study.

 ```include
 src/tables/design-science-research-guidelines-mapped.md